kismetwireless/kismet-web-docs/content/en/docs/api/command_param.md

 `'dot11.device/dot11.device.advertised_ssid_map/dot11.advertisedssid.ssid'`

 will be expanded to include all `dot11.advertisedssid` objects in the `advetised_ssid_map` dictionary, and will apply to the `dot11.advertisedssid.ssid` field in each.
 Similarly, vectors, intmaps, doublemaps, macmaps, and so forth will be expanded, allowing matching against nested fields.

-The field is expected to resolve as a string:  if it is not a string, the regex will be considered to not match.

 ### `regex`